Guide to Work, Study, Travel and Living Abroad

 Gathered squatting around the open fire.

 The way I approach entry into a remote society differs with each visit, as individual cultures make their own demands before revealing secrets.
-What is accepted in one culture may be completely taboo in another, so I learn everything possible and necessary about my hosts before a visit.
+What is accepted in one culture may be utterly taboo in another, so I learn everything possible and necessary about my hosts before a visit.
 In order to observe, sometimes I must first participate in their daily rituals.

 The Initiation